-- A reported incident or civil disturbance in the local community which potentially poses a risk to the academy community. - A dangerous individual in the locality. - An intruder on the academy site with the potential to harm students, staff and visitors. - A warning being received regarding a local risk of air pollution (e.g. smoke plume, gas cloud). - A major fire in the vicinity of the academy. - The close proximity of a dangerous dog roaming loose. - A serious accident on site requiring good access for the Emergency Services. - This list is not exhaustive. - 3.2 Testing of the Policy
+- A reported incident or civil disturbance in the local community which potentially poses a risk to the academy community. - A dangerous individual in the locality. - An intruder on the academy site with the potential to harm students, staff and visitors. - A warning being received regarding a local risk of air pollution (e.g. smoke plume, gas cloud). - A major fire in the vicinity of the academy. - The close proximity of a dangerous dog roaming loose. - A serious accident on site requiring good access for the Emergency Services. - 3.2 Testing of the Policy

-The Headteacher, Estates and Premises staff or another member of academy staff designated by the Headteacher, will schedule at least one practice Lockdown drill per year, and will be responsible to ensure all staff members are clear about the procedure before the practice drill takes place.
+The Executive Principal, SLT, Premises staff or another member of academy staff designated by the Executive Principal, will schedule at least one practice Lockdown drill per year, and will be responsible to ensure all staff members are clear about the procedure before the practice drill takes place.
 Heads of Faculty and Heads of Year will remind students of the Lockdown procedure during the first week of term 1.

-3.3 Communicating with DBAT, the media and external stakeholders:
+3.3 Communicating with TPAT, the media and external stakeholders:

-As soon as a Lockdown or partial lockdown is declared, the Headteacher will report directly to DBAT.
-Any media interest should be logged and reported into the Central DBAT Team - enquires@dbat.org.uk The Central Team will be able to support any media handling, to enable the academy to stay focused on supporting students and staff on the ground.
+As soon as a Lockdown or partial lockdown is declared, the Executive Principal will report directly to TPAT.
+Any media interest should be logged and reported into the Central Team.

+The Central Team will be able to support any media handling, to enable the academy to stay focused on supporting students and staff on the ground.
 The Central Team can also support to draft correspondence to parents and local stakeholders, as appropriate.